-Newport Beach Macular Edema
+Newport Beach Macular Edema Doctor

 When you need a Newport Beach macular edema doctor, look no further than the Retina Associates of Orange County.
-Macular edema, also known as diabetic macular edema, is a condition that involves a swelling or thickening of the eye’s macula.
+Macular edema, also known as diabetic macular edema, is a condition that involves swelling or thickening of the eye’s macula.
 This is a part of the eye that is responsible for detailed, central vision.
 The macula is a small area in the center of the retina, a light-sensitive tissue that lines the back of the eye.
 Light is focused onto the retina which then transmits the images to the brain.
 There the images are interpreted into the images you see.
 The macula allows you to read, engage in detailed activities like sewing, or recognize a face.

 When blood vessels in the retina begin to leak fluids, macular edema may result.
 Part of this involves swelling of the macular, and when this happens, it will not function properly.
 Vision loss can be a big indicator, and this loss may be mild to severe.
-In many patients, they will have peripheral vision but not pinpoint frontal vision.
+In many patients, they will have a peripheral vision but not pinpoint frontal vision.